Former French PM Fillon resigns from board of Russian firms over Ukraine | Politics

 Fillon withdrew from French politics following an unsuccessful run in the 2017 presidential election and a series of scandals involving the use of state funds.
 A court found Fillon guilty in 2020 of a scam in which he allegedly paid his wife about 1 million euros ($1.1 million) over a period of years for minimal work as his parliamentary assistant.

-As he appeals against the five-year jail sentence in that case, a second probe over financial misconduct has been opened against him. ($1 = 0.8894 euros)
+As he appeals against the five-year jail sentence in that case, a second probe over financial misconduct has been opened against him. ($1 = 0.8894 euro)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)